-After the self assessment deadline has passed, it’s a good time to see how you can improve your own in-house processes.
+After the Self Assessment deadline has passed, it’s a good time to see how you can improve your own in-house processes.
+Ask yourself:

-- Can any of your communications or procedures be improved in the light of what you’ve learned?
+Can any of your communications or procedures be improved in light of what you’ve learned?

-If you want the smoothest possible ride at self assessment time, make sure both you and your clients are using reliable online accounting software, such as QuickBooks.
-You’ll all be working off the same page (literally), which will save you huge amounts of time at this most stressful period.
+If you want the Self Assessment deadline to be met as smoothly as possible, make sure both you and your clients are using reliable online accounting software and Self Assessment tax software, such as QuickBooks.
+You’ll all be on the same page (literally), which will save you huge amounts of time during this stressful period.

-Then you can approach next year’s self assessment deadline with confidence.
+Now go forth and approach next year’s Self Assessment deadline with confidence.

 Did you find this article about the Self Assessment deadline useful?
 The QuickBooks blog covers a wide range of business-related topics designed to help you grow and develop your business.